Frequently Asked Questions

 Where is Informed Delivery® currently offered?

-Informed Delivery is currently available in areas of California, Connecticut, Maryland, New York, Virginia, and Washington, D.C.
+Informed Delivery is now available to eligible residential consumers in the majority of ZIP Codes™ across the country.
 The feature will be rolled out nationwide in 2017.
 You can use the ZIP Code™ lookup tool to see if Informed Delivery is offered in your area.

 Who is able to use Informed Delivery® and are there limitations on participation?